Vyral/base-template/_posts/2022-02-10-will-this-be-another-2007.md

 {% include pullquote.html %}

-**Theory No. 2, which I’m leaning toward, is that the market is taking a break.** The difference between now and 2005 is that all the buyers are either paying with cash or thoroughly qualified for their home loans.
-There were still some people buying sight-unseen, but they weren’t just buying everything that they could like investors were doing 15 years ago.
+**Theory No. 2, which I’m leaning toward, is that the “bubble” that has been blown gets a pin hole in it and the market stabilizes.&nbsp;**The difference between now and 2005 is that buyers are either paying with cash or thoroughly qualified for their home loans.
+There are still some folks buying sight-unseen…actually MANY are doing so because they can’t physically get here quick enough to win the bid.
+But they aren’t just buying flippantly like we saw in 2007.&nbsp;

 Lastly, let’s talk about California.
 They have some lovely things like the beach and Disneyland.
-My videographer is here from California, but he’s planning to move to Texas because California also has forest fires, burning cities, oil spills, and a failed gubernatorial recall.
-People will continue to leave; they’re going to go right up the interstate to our town, which supports theory no. 2.
+My videographer is here from California, but he’s planning to move to Texas because California also has forest fires, burning cities, oil spills, and a failed gubernatorial recall\!
+There are reasons people are leaning.
+People will continue to leave, and they’re going to go right up the interstate to our town, which supports theory no. 2.

-I believe that this is just an exhale, the calm before the next storm.
+Meaning we DO NOT foresee a market crash.&nbsp; If you’re a Buyer waiting for prices to drop significantly, I’m not sure it’s coming.
 What’s your theory?
+Crash or no?
+Bursting bubble or just “blowing” a bubble?
 If you have any questions about our theories or real estate in general, don’t hesitate to call or email us.
-We’d love to hear from you.
+We’d love to hear from you\!